dehora/nakadi-book-spike/README.md

 ### About

 This book is generated using Gitbook and published to GitHub Pages via [a Travis CI build](https://travis-ci.org/dehora/nakadi-book-spike).
 The project is [here](https://github.com/dehora/nakadi-book-spike) and the toolchain is described [here](https://github.com/dehora/nakadi-book-spike/blob/master/HOWTO.md).
-The project has an [MIT License (MIT)](https://github.com/dehora/nakadi-book-spike/blob/master/LICENSE).
+The project has an [MIT License](https://github.com/dehora/nakadi-book-spike/blob/master/LICENSE).